derfshaya/zetachain-api/README.md

 A blockchain explorer front-end have been developed to top of *Zetachain API*, it can be downloaded at [Github Zetachain Repository](https://github.com/zbad405/zetachain).

-## IMPORTANT: Upgrading from  v0.1 to v0.2
-In order to optimize some queries, the key-value layout in Level DB has been changed.
-If you are running v0.1.x, a total resync needs to be done, running `$ util/sync.js -D`.
-This needs to run while *insight-api* is shut off.
-See details at: **Synchronization**.

 ## IMPORTANT: v0.2 Caching schema